1,000+ Opportunities

 gov. This page last updated on January 27th, 2026.
 Accessibility, data, and privacy policies | Top of page

-Based on current listing details, eligibility includes: Local education agencies and community-based organizations in Rhode Island Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local education agencies and community-based organizations in Rhode Island.
+Confirm the full requirements in the official notice before applying.